 Negligence & proving your case

 Success in medical negligence cases requires the evidence of respected medical experts.
-We have access to highly respected medical experts, giving your case the best possible advantage.

 It will be necessary for you to provide a detailed account of events leading up to and during the treatment that caused your injury.